frodefi/node-mysql-json-server/README.md

 Testing setting up a json-server with Node, Restify and node-mysql.

+You can make a dicitonary, so save your translations.

 Restify can very easily be replaced with Express, maybe just by changing the require-module to use Express.
 See here the reason why you might want to use Restify: http://mcavage.github.com/node-restify/